Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 We improved the feel of combat.

-The camera was reworked to make:
+The camera was reworked so that:

 - hits feel stronger

-- movement more dynamic
+- movement feels more dynamic

-- combat more responsive
+- combat feels more responsive

 NPC and Bandit Behavior

-NPC behavior was improved and optimized.
+NPC behavior has been improved and optimized.

 - they react to the player